Table of Contents

 Flores

-Nestled in the north, Flores is the perfect gateway to Guatemala.
+Nestled in the north, Flores is the one possible gateway to Guatemala.
 It’s a tiny island town with a laid-back vibe, colorful buildings, and plenty of lakeside spots to relax.
 The real draw here is the proximity to two incredible Maya sites: Tikal and Yaxha.
 Tikal is the big name, but if you want fewer crowds and more wildlife (think monkeys swinging overhead!), Yaxha is a fantastic alternative.
 Beyond the ruins, Flores is a great place to unwind, watch the sunset, and maybe take a boat trip around the lake.

 Semuc Champey & Lanquín